radish-es/casebook-property/content/cases/victoria_city.md

       This case is an unofficial reproduction of a British Columbia Supreme Court decision.
 It is not made in affiliation with, or with the endorsement of, the British Columbia Superior Courts.
-description: A case about the emerging right to shelter
 tags:
   - right-to-shelter
   - Charter
   - homelessness
-public: true
-class: case

 ---